We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Some of the principal treatments carried out by Professor Peter Rea at Spire include:

-I completed a TV documentary on my practice, which was screened in 2016 (the "medical mystery" series) and previously gave the first lecture at the Royal Society of Medicine to be filmed for public viewing.
+I completed a TV documentary on my practice, which was screened in 2016 (the Channel 5 "Medical Mysteries' series) and previously gave the first lecture at the Royal Society of Medicine to be filmed for public viewing.
 I write regularly for the media and have had articles in the major national newspapers on subjects as diverse as why you sneeze, ear reconstruction for hearing loss and wet ears, and research for dizziness and tinnitus.

 Ear, nose and throat

 Special Clinical interests: Ear, nose and throat disorders in children; vertigo; middle ear reconstruction; hearing loss and tinnitus; sinus disease including allergy.

 BM BCh / University of Oxford / 1991

 Bachelor of Medicine and Surgery

 FRCS (England – Surgery) / London / 1995

 Fellow Royal College of Surgeons